a person typing on a laptop computer

 How can you keep pantry pests out of your home?
 There are a few ways in which you can keep them out.
 For one, you can check your food items before you purchase them.
 Look for holes in packages or unsealed items.
 If you're purchasing unpackaged foods, look for small eggs or larvae.

 Once you bring your groceries home, store them with care.
-Pour dried food in sealed containers, and keep in mind that pests can eat through cardboard.
+Pour dried food into sealed containers, and keep in mind that pests can eat through cardboard.
 If you don't seal up your food, larvae can escape the food.
 Furthermore, adult pests won't be able to enter your food containers to lay their eggs.

 Some food pests will enter your home from the outside.
 By sealing up all your entry points, you can keep these insects out.
 Check your screens for holes and gaps.
 If you have any broken screens, fix them with a patch or replace them.
 There may be other entry points, like gaps under door sweeps and holes in your walls.
 Seal up any entrances, and pests will have a harder time entering your home.